Olvrenan/Ecoleta/README.md

 This project was developed with the following technologies:

-Node.js
+Node.js,
-React
+React,
-React Native
+React Native,
-TypeScript
+TypeScript.